jorgebastida/django-dajaxice/docs/quickstart.rst

     def sayhello(request):
         return json.dumps({'message':'Hello World'})

-Invoque it from your JS
+Invoke it from your JS
 -----------------------

-You can invoque your ajax fuctions from javascript using:
+You can invoke your ajax fuctions from javascript using:

 .. code-block:: javascript